svidlak/bookstore/README.md

     Make a Turso account (https://turso.tech/)
     Create a new database
     Dump books_table.sql file inside your DB
+    Create .env file from .env.example with the appropriate Turso credentials

 And you're ready to go :)
 ## Running the tests